v-rgrace/Viva/Viva/glint/setup/copilot-privacy.md

 **Q: Does Microsoft 365 Copilot in Viva Glint use customer data to train?**

 **A:** No. Copilot in Viva Glint doesn’t use customer data to train any models.
 Instead, Copilot in Viva Glint employs generically trained LLM models and supplies the necessary grounding data and context for each request.
 For this reason, each user's Copilot responses are generated only from their accessible data and current survey results.
-Subsequently, users can only access information they have permission to view in Glint, such as dashboards, reports, or exports.
+Users can only access information they have permission to view in Glint, such as dashboards, reports, or exports.

 **Q: Does Microsoft 365 Copilot in Viva Glint store any personal data?**